indie/mastodon/ApacheConfigDocs/localhost_setup.md

 steals your data!
 It can be especially dangerous when those same webhosts actually target their own customers with malware and bots that throttle the true content of an instance as a means to exploit a customer's thriftiness.

-As a side note: what a lot of the Net Neutrality attackers don't understand is how easily this is abused.
-Imagine you pay AT&T $40/month for your cell phone plan.
-Now AT&T decides it needs to make more money to report to shareholders, so it attacks your device with 50GB of advertisements, and you spend 2-3 hours trying to fight off those attacks.
-Your data limit is now eaten up, even if you have not sent one text or email.

-When your "default" setup is permissive to the corporate model of income generation, they have no incentive help you make things more efficient; they have every incentive to make things more complicated than necessary.

 [RageQuit](https://github.com/tootsuite/ragequit) is another option to modify the default NGINX frontend configs for Mastodon streaming; it calls itself "A WIP blazingly fast drop-in replacement